Sparse grid time-discontinuous Galerkin method with streamline diffusion for transport equations: Numerical Algorithm

 \subsection{Sparse Grid Representation}

 Traditionally sparse grid spaces are built on multilevel decomposition and require special basis functions resulting in quite sophisticated operations in Galerkin schemes.
-This problem can be overcome by using the sparse grid combination technique introduced in \cite{griebel1992}, see also \cite{garcke2012}.
+This problem can be overcome by representing sparse grid functions as a combination of anisotropic full grid spaces and performing all the computations on these regular spaces.
 For sparse grids based on finite element spaces this approach has been used in \cite{griebel2014,harbrecht2008}, for example.
-As a consequence, computations can be carried out on a set of anisotropic full grid tensor product spaces.
+This idea is closely connected with the sparse grid combination technique introduced in \cite{griebel1992}, see also \cite{garcke2012}.